-The first step to starting a vision therapy program is to get an eye exam and vision therapy evaluation with a doctor who specializes in behavioral or developmental vision, vision therapy or binocular vision.
+The first step to starting a vision therapy program is to determine whether your child is a good candidate for vision therapy.
+To do so, you first need to get a thorough comprehensive eye exam and vision therapy evaluation with a doctor who specializes in behavioral or developmental vision, vision therapy or binocular vision.

 Here are 3 basic examples of exercises included in a vision therapy program:

 These types of exercises help train your eyes to work together as a team to improve binocular vision.
 Symptoms of a problem with eye teaming include double vision, loss of place while reading, poor depth perception, headaches, difficulty concentrating and tired, red eyes.

 These types of exercises help train the lens in your eye to focus for near and relax to see far away.
 Symptoms of a problem with accommodation include vision that blurs in and out of focus, blurry vision after reading, headaches, difficulty concentrating and tired, red eyes.